-A Homily for the Third Sunday after Epiphany
+A Homily for the Sixth Sunday after Epiphany

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who unites us into his Body.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, the fount of all blessing.
 Amen.

 This passage is strangely familiar to us, like a verse from a half-forgotten song.